sunsparc64/mode/README.md

 - Provide completely headless VM support
 - Simplify creation of Packer images
 - Deploy Virtual Center Server Appliance
-- Simplify creation and build of VMs with Packer
+- Simplify creation and build of VMs with Packer (Linux, Windows 2008 R2, and Windows 2012 R2)

 This script is a wrapper which sits on top of the exisitng tools.
 It changes defaults to be more suitable to customer environments, and sanity checks server